Lazy Point is a small enclave settlement located away from the mainstream of the Town of East Hampton, situated in an area called Napeague.

 Today, Lazy Point residents consist of year-round and seasonal owners, the original inhabitants of the small cottages and shacks are long gone.
 There are approximately fifty homes in Lazy Point that are privately owned.
 The residents homes are on land that is leased from the East Hampton Town Trustees.

 For many years the homeowners leased their land from the Trustees with a year-to-year renewable lease.
-A couple of years ago, the Trustees voted to extend the leases to qualified homeowners with a thirty-five-year lease, thus offering stability and the opportunity to seek homeowner’s loans for home improvements to their homes as needed, especially improvements that would help preserve, protect, and up-date/repair their homes that are subject to coastal conditions.
+In April 2019, the Trustees voted to extend the leases to qualified homeowners with a thirty-five-year lease, thus offering stability and the opportunity to seek homeowner’s loans for home improvements to their homes as needed, especially improvements that would help preserve, protect, and up-date/repair their homes that are subject to coastal conditions.

 Napeague is a long and narrow low-lying strip of land between the Atlantic Ocean to the south, and Gardiners Bay to the north.
 In 1938, the ‘Great Hurricane’ flooded the entire area and for a time, made travel to Montauk impossible.
 The name, Napeague, comes from the Montaukett name for “overflowed by the sea”.